-In recent years, smart technology has helped us do everything from track our personal workouts to vacuum our living rooms without a lot of effort.
+In recent years, smart technology has helped us do everything from tracking our workouts to vacuuming our living rooms without a lot of effort.
 With all the advancements in technology, it only makes sense for smart technology to help us make our home comfort systems more efficient.
 If you’re looking for a way to reduce your energy bills and gain more control over your home comfort, smart thermostats are the perfect place to start.

-Smart thermostats work much like a programmable thermostat.
+Smart thermostats work much like a programmable thermostats.
 Standard programmable models allow you to alter temperatures to use less energy when you aren’t at home.
-Most of these thermostats let you set schedules for individual days, divide it between weekday and weekend programming or make everyday the same.
+Most of these thermostats let you set schedules for individual days, divide it between weekday and weekend programming, or make every day the same.
 According to the U.S. Department of Energy, you can save up to 10 percent on your annual heating and cooling bill by installing a programmable thermostat.

 There are smart thermostats with even additional features.
 Depending on what you would like your thermostat to be able to do, there are a few options:

 - Should it keep the temperature in your home as close as possible to your preferred setting? iComfort® systems hold the temperature in your home within a half degree of what you set the thermostat to.

 - Should it detect your location to instinctively adjust temperatures when you’re away? iComfort’s Smart Away™ mode knows your location using your phone and adjusts the temperature when you leave.
 When you’re heading home, the system changes again to make sure you’re comfortable when you arrive.

 - Should your device consider outdoor temperatures and humidity?
 The iComfort Feels Like™ feature takes weather conditions like temperature and humidity into account while managing the comfort level in your home.
 That way, 72 degrees always feels like 72 degrees—no matter what the weather throws at you.